tuduce/TDX-Air-Mechanics/TDXAirMechanic/Documents/Implementation.md

   - Gear vibration UX:
     - Toggle `Gear Vibrations` in the Effects tab to enable/disable vibration when gear is down.
     - Persisted per aircraft in the profile JSON via `GearVibration`.
+  - Ground vibration UX (new):
+    - Toggle `Ground Vibrations` in the Effects tab to enable/disable ground roll vibrations.
+    - Persisted per aircraft in the profile JSON via `GroundVibration`.
+    - Active only while `OnGround >= 0.5`; disabled automatically when airborne.
   - Flight state UX (SimStart/SimStop):
     - `FlightStatusLabel` displays current state ("No Flight Loaded" or "Flight Loaded - Effects Active").